ashleytqy/creative-computing/README.md

 # creative-computing
-• code for creative computing summer 2016
-• p5.js and arduino
+• code for creative computing summer 2016 with p5.js and arduino